octopus-platform/bjoern/docs/source/plugins.rst

 The Function Export Plugin
 --------------------------

-The function export plugin can be used to export database content at a function level.
+The function export plugin can be used to export database content at function level.
 Functions consist of a function node, basic blocks and instruction nodes along with edges between those nodes.
 It is possible to export functions as a whole or only parts of a function, e.g., the control flow graph.